 For years, Shirley wrote a weekly column, “Good Grits!” for the Pensacola News Journal, and contributed on a regular basis to the newspaper’s columns “Chef’s Corner” and “Wine Time.”
 His cookbook, “Good Grits!
 Southern Boy Cooks,” is a compilation of the best recipes and entertaining stories from the “Good Grits!” newspaper column.

-Jim is a member of the state board of directors of the Florida Restaurant and Lodging Association and a past president of the association’s Northwest Florida Chapter, founder and president of the Society of Great Southern Chefs, and a member of the Southern Foodways Alliance.
+Jim is chair of the state board of directors of the Florida Restaurant and Lodging Association and a past president of the association’s Northwest Florida Chapter, founder and president of the Society of Great Southern Chefs, and a member of the Southern Foodways Alliance.
 He is also one of the five distinguished Celebrity Chefs of Pensacola and has cooked at the James Beard House numerous times.

 As an active community leader, Jim dedicates time to many charities.
 Besides being a past board member of the Autism Society of the Panhandle, he has served on the board of directors of the Children’s Home Society of Florida Western Division since 1999.
 The Western Division includes Escambia, Santa Rosa, Okaloosa and Walton counties.
 By supporting the society’s mission — Embracing Children, Inspiring Lives — its dedicated staff, board members and donor friends provide services to over 4,000 individuals annually.